ronin-rb/ronin-rb.github.io/blog/_posts/2011-10-16-ronin-support-0-3-0-and-ronin-1-3-0-released.md

 ## Bruteforcing and Fuzzing

-[String.generate][6] was added to assist in enumerating over every possible String based on a template.
+[String.generate][6] was added to assist in enumerating over every possible String, based on a format template.
 This method is espically useful for bruteforcing passwords or directories.
-The following code enumerates through every password starting with five alpha characters and ending in one to three numeric
+The following code enumerates through every password starting with five alpha characters and ending in one to three numeric characters:
-characters:

 {% highlight ruby %}
 String.generate([:alpha, 5], [:numeric, 1..3]) do |password|